 What is DDRC Wound Care?

-DDRC Wound Care was established in 2011 to offer specialist care to the public for a variety of wounds, but with emphasis on treating difficult to heal, post-operative and chronic wounds, including leg ulcers.
+Based in the beautiful marine City of Plymouth, DDRC Wound Care was established in 2011 to offer private specialist care to the public for a variety of wounds with emphasis on treating difficult to heal, post-operative and chronic wounds, including leg ulcers.

 DDRC Wound Care runs as part of DDRC Medical Services Ltd., a not-for-profit trading subsidiary of the UK registered charity ‘DDRC Healthcare’.